 Fox Hollies and the Walker family

 Fox Hollies is an area which until changes in voting arrangements from 2004 defined half of the suburb of Acocks Green.
 The two place names date back to medieval times, and it can be argued that Fox Hollies is the older term.
 The name Fox Hollies refers to a Council Ward, to a large Hall and estate, and to an inter-war council housing estate.
 All three meanings have different aspects, and in essence denote different ways of life.
-A Local Heritage Initiative project has been established which seeks to investigate and promote the community identity of Fox Hollies in all these periods.
-Acocks Green History Society, Acocks Green Library, the Holly Fox Residents' Association, Oaklands Junior and Infant School and the Landscape Practice Group of the City Council are partners in this project.
+A Local Heritage Initiative project in 2004 investigated and promoted the community identity of Fox Hollies in all these periods.
+Acocks Green History Society, Acocks Green Library, the Holly Fox Residents' Association, Oaklands Junior and Infant School and the Landscape Practice Group of the City Council were partners in this project.

 We would welcome any memories or photographs you have, which would enrich the understanding of this area for present and future generations.
 Please contact us if you can help.
 The email address is: